aurelie85/Getting-and-Cleaning-Data-Project/README.md

 ## 4. Apropriately labels the data set with descriptive activity names.

 * merge the activity names
-* Add 'activityName' as the key.
-* Convert object into a molten data frame
+* Convert the activity data into human-readable factors
 * Merge activity name.

 ## 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.